ALP-mediated Dark Matter-Nucleon Scattering: Numerical results

 By integrating the recoil spectra from the previous sections over the recoil energy, we obtain predictions for the expected event rates at Xenon-based direct detection experiments.
 In~\cref{fig:total-event-count}, we show these event rates for spin-dependent scattering through light ALPs with flavor-diagonal couplings (top row) and for spin-independent scattering through heavy ALPs with flavor-changing couplings (bottom row).

 For ALPs with masses $m_a \lesssim 20\,$MeV and FD couplings, the predicted event rates for spin-dependent scattering approach the constant limit of an effectively massless ALP, see~\cref{fig:total-event-count} top left.
 In this region, the maximum event rates range around a few events per ton per year for ALP couplings $c_{uu}c_{\chi}/f_a^2 = 1/$TeV$^2$.
 However, the strong constraints from NA62's $K^+\to \pi^+X$ search on the ALP-quark coupling~\eqref{eq:cuu-bound-na62} and ALP-gluon coupling~\eqref{eq:cgg-bound-na62} suppress the rate by about 4-5 orders of magnitude.
-This is far beyond the reach of current and future direct detection experiments.
+This is far beyond the reach of current and future direct detection experiments.\footnote{Notice that the bounds from $K^+\to \pi^+X$ are robust for ALP masses $m_a < 2 m_\mu$, even in the presence of ALP decays to electrons~\cite{NA62:2025upx}.
+At higher masses, resonance searches in $K^+\to \pi^+ \mu^+ \mu^-$~\cite{NA62:2025upx} and $B^+\to K^+\mu^+\mu^-$~\cite{LHCb:2015nkv} set strong constraints on $c_{uu}$ and $c_{GG}$, provided that the ALP branching ratio to leptons is substantial.}

 For ALPs above the kaon mass, bounds on the couplings are much looser.
 However, for $m_a \gtrsim 20\,$MeV the scattering rate drops quickly because the $1/q^2$ enhancement of the ALP propagator at small momenta is cut off by the ALP mass.
 An observation of dark matter-nucleon scattering through a light ALP at Xenon-based experiments is therefore extremely unlikely to occur.

 On the contrary, the prospects to probe spin-independent scattering through ALPs with FC couplings are very promising.
 In the bottom panels of~\cref{fig:total-event-count}, we predict scattering rates of up to 1000 per ton-year for $m_{\chi} = 1\,$TeV.
 The growth of the scattering amplitude with the dark matter mass over-compensates the drop in the number density, such that the sensitivity is maximized for heavy dark matter.
 The ALP mass dependence is comparatively moderate.
 In~\cref{fig:total-event-count}, bottom left, the kink at $m_a = m_t$ is due to the change in renormalization scale.
 For $m_a < m_t$, one would first integrate out the top and choose the ALP mass as renormalization scale, and vice versa.
 The large scale dependence in this mass region is due to an accidental cancellation of the loop function for certain values of the mass parameters and renormalization scale.
 The strong renormalization scale dependence is an artifact of the UV sensitivity of the loop function, which originates from the missing heavy degrees of freedom in the ALP effective theory.